Pro-life Democratic women wary of Trump at March for Life, disappointed in Dem leadership

 Republicans can take hope, however, in the appreciation pro-life Democrats might have for leaders such as the president.

-"I think it’s an important move for all of our elected officials to support the March for Life," she said when asked about Trump's decision to speak at the march.
+"I think it’s an important move for all of our elected officials to support the March for Life," Bukovinac said when asked about Trump's decision to speak at the march.
 While she would have preferred a pro-life Democrat to champion her cause, she indicated that her own party made it unlikely.

 "Until the 72 percent of Dems who want to see abortion restricted stop voting for pro-abortion extremists, we will continue to have to rely on right-wing leadership to draw attention to our cause," she said.